Data security and privacy

 Our approach

 Employee education and diligence are critical to our success in protecting our Clients’ data.
-Each year, employees complete mandatory security and privacy training courses.
+Each year, employees complete a mandatory information security and privacy training course.
 This training helps them understand their responsibilities, relevant rules and how to protect Client data and confidentiality.

 We also provide extra guidance and awareness-building programs to help employees deepen their knowledge.
 For example, our security team conducts interactive phishing simulations.
 These tests teach employees to find and avoid real-world cyber threats they may meet.